Best Options Data APIs 2026: 7 Compared (Pricing & Free Tiers) | FlashAlpha

 If you only have five minutes and want a single answer, work down this list and stop at the first match:

-1. Are you building a backtesting engine? → ORATS
+1. Are you building an EOD backtesting engine that needs pre-2018 data? → ORATS

 If two or more match, go back and read the dedicated comparison for each pair.
 The headline difference is rarely the actual decision driver.